Norbert Zongo: Impact

 During his funeral, about 20,000 people walked 10 km from the mortuary to the cemetery to pay tribute to him and solidarity with his cause.
 In 2006, Zongo's case was determined closed with no one found guilty, which enraged civil rights defenders and citizens of Burkino Faso.

 Norbert Zongo's widowed wife, Genevieve continued to keep his newspaper, the L'Indépendant, alive after his death.
 She remains the primary publisher and editor in memory of her late husband.

 In 2014, it was determined that Norbert Zongo's case was unfairly excused due to a bias in government.

 On the morning of October 29, 2017, François Compaoré was arrested at Roissy-Charles-de-Gaulle airport, based on a May 2017 international arrest warrant.
+A French ministerial decree authorized the extradition of Compaoré in March 2020.
+However, the extradition was suspended in 2021 by the European Court of Human Rights.
+Subsequently, in the aftermath of the 2022 coup, on December 13, 2023, France made the 2020 ministerial decree obsolete.

 Reactions

 The Committee to Protect Journalists' Africa program coordinator, Sue Valentine, stated "We praise Burkinabe authorities for taking this step (arresting three presidential soldiers involved in Zongo's murder) and call on them to ensure that the mastermind of this murder is identified and prosecuted.
 After 17 long years, the family, friends, and colleagues of Norbert Zongo deserve a thorough and transparent investigation leading to full justice."

 Reporters Without Borders' head of its Africa desk, Cléa Kahn-Sriber, said, "This ruling constitutes a major turning-point in the Zongo case, which has suffered appallingly from the impunity tolerated for all these years by Burkina Faso's justice system."

 Reporters Without Borders, who avidly campaigned for Zongo's case, stated, "This has always been a highly political case.
 Zongo was killed by members of the presidential guard.
 François Compaoré, the brother of President Blaise Compaoré, is implicated.
 The authorities never stopped protecting the killers.
 The president has got what he always wanted – injustice."

 The Independent Commission of Inquiry released the following statement: "Norbert Zongo was assassinated for purely political motives because he practiced investigative journalism.
 He defended a democratic ideal and had chosen to become involved, with his newspaper, in the struggle for the respect of human rights and justice, and against the poor management of the public sector and impunity."